garosan/garos_notes/math/krista-king-probability-statistics.md

-# 🍎📏 Become a Geometry Master
+# 🍎📏 Become a Probability and Statistics Master

-📕 Title: Become a Geometry Master
+📕 Title: Become a Probability and Statistics Master

 👨‍💻 Authors: Krista King